Q: Do you havethis plant/seeds for sale? How much does it cost?

 condition of a plant when it leaves our nursery.

 If something happens in transportation, it is beyond our control.
 However, we may send you a replacement with yor next order so we can cover shipping cost.
-Please contact us in exh individual case within 3 days of delivery if there is any problem with plants you received.
+Please contact us in within 3 days of delivery if there is any problem with plants you received.

 A: Solanums are heavy-drinkers, the plant needs plenty of water daily.
 It probably got over-dried in shipment.
 Water well, place in shade and the plant will survive, it's hard-to-kill one.
 It might drop leaves, but this won't be a fatal sign.
 Leaves will grow back.

-part of the branch, the plant will grow from side buds.
-Holes in leaves
+part of the branch, the plant will grow back from side buds.

 A: According to our Guarantees Policy, we may replace plants that were badly broken or died during transportation if it was caused by improper packaging.
 You need to notify us within 3 days after delivery.
 Once you received a plant - this plant becomes yours.
-No guarantee, expressed or implied, is made for the successful growth after planting.
-We will not assume responsibility for plants which have died as a result of improper planting or care.
+From the pictures provided, the plant looks like it was overwatered.
 Please refer to our Guarantees section for more information.
-It looks like it was overwatered.

-A: We use well water which contains a lot of lime and some iron.
+A: Irrigation water may contain calcium and iron.
 The residue should wash off with few drops of dish soap added water.
 You may use a very light solution of vinegar, too.
 After cleaning, rinse the leaves well with clean water.

-A: It's very important for you to get our shipping confirmation email with UPS tacking number or USPS delivery confirmation number.
-You can check your package whereabouts online (link will be provided in that email).
-If your package status on UPS/USPS webpage is "delivered", then the package was delivered.
+A: It's very important for you to get our shipping confirmation email with tacking number.
+If your package status is "delivered", then the package was delivered.
 If you didn't receive it, than here what you should do:

 Q: No blooms but grows like crazy: Beaumontia grandiflora.
 The plant is doing just excellent in many respects: foliage is dark green and healthy, no visible pests, etc. Problem is that it has never bloomed or even set the firstbud, shows no signs of trying to bloom.
 It just continues to grow like crazy.

-A: Most of the indoor plants are tropical or subtropical - which means, they need warm temperature in range between 50-90F.
+A: Most of the indoor plants are tropical or subtropical - which means, they need warm temperature in range between 40-90F.
 Indoor conditions may be suitable then for almost any tropical plant.
-However, blooming reqiures lots of light (energy) - make sure you can provide it.
-In order for fruit to appear the flowers must be pollinated by insects.
-Take the plant outside during spring and summer after the danger of frost then move your tree indoors during the winter.
+However, blooming reqiures lots of light (=energy) - make sure you can provide it.
+In order for fruit to form, the flowers must be pollinated by insects.
+Take the plant outside during warm season then move back indoors during the winter.
 Most tropical trees can not withstand temperatures below 32 degrees for long periods.
 If you are growing in a greenhouse or fully indoors you will need additional artificial lighting or very sunny window.
-You will also need to learn how to hand pollinate, although some fruit trees will still fruit without hand pollination.
+You will also need to learn how to hand pollinate, although many fruit trees will still fruit without hand pollination.

 A: Fertilizer with high

-good for grass or ornamental plants, but you don't want to use it for
+good for grass or foliage plants, but not for

 Make sure fertilizer has microelements, especially iron.
 Alternatively,